aumpatel3113/SportCred-Web-App/doc/sprint0/PB.md

 As Jonathan Grant, a casual fan, I would like to easily view the score of current ongoing games so that I can view scores without having to leave the current page I’m on.
 (2)

-(I) As Jonathan Grant, a fan that’s dedicated to my team, I would like to be able to select a favourite team and receive news about the team and their players so I can keep up with everything about my team.
+(\*\*\*) As Jonathan Grant, a fan that’s dedicated to my team, I would like to be able to select a favourite team and receive news about the team and their players so I can keep up with everything about my team.
 (8)

 ### Open Court
-(I) As Jonathan Grant, I would like to post my opinions about relevant topics in the sports community so that I can express my passion for the game.
+(\*\*\*) As Jonathan Grant, I would like to post my opinions about relevant topics in the sports community so that I can express my passion for the game.
 (3)

-(I) As Jessica Jones, a sports know-it-all, I would like to receive an accurate score based on my analysis performance, so that I can show-off my game knowledge.
+(\*\*\*) As Jessica Jones, a sports know-it-all, I would like to receive an accurate score based on my analysis performance, so that I can show-off my game knowledge.
 (21)

 As Jessica Jones, a professional analyst, I would like to post my analyst tweets to my home page and be able to repost tweets from my most respected sports analysts. (∞)